GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/cluster.md

 - Make sure to use a separate NGINX/Load-balancing server FQDN as hostname.

+- Make sure to select OpenDJ as your LDAP choice [1].

 - This will be considered your "primary" server for the sake of this documentation.

 - A separate NGINX server is necessary because replicating a Gluu server to a different hostname breaks the functionality of the Gluu web page when using a hostname other than what is in the certificates.
 For example, if I use idp1.example.com as my host and copy that to a second server (e.g. idp2.example.com), the process of accessing the site on idp2.example.com, even with replication, will fail authentication due to a hostname conflict.
-So if idp1 fails, you can't access the Gluu web GUI anymore.
+So if idp1 fails, you won't be able to use Gluu Server effectively.

 - Now for the rest of the servers in the cluster, [download the Gluu packages](https://gluu.org/docs/ce/3.1.2/installation-guide/install/) but **don't run `setup.py` yet**.